guillaume-gomez/my-lastFm-albums/README.md

 ## My lastFM albums

-The repository tried to display music data for efficiently than last FM free version.
+The repository tries to display music data for efficiently than last FM free version.